-initial GDP per capita and the interaction of initial GDP per capita with a time trend (to capture catch-up effects).
+All regressions include a time trend to account for growth.
+Regressions include the same 18 OECD countries as in panel A for three time periods: 1960 to 2010 in column 1, 1960 to 1980 in column 2, 1981 to 2010 in column 3.41 The second regression includes country fixed effects.
+The third regression includes initial GDP per capita.
+The fourth regression includes initial GDP per capita and the interaction of initial GDP per capita with a time trend (to capture catch-up effects).
+The fifth regression includes country fixed effects and the interaction of initial GDP per capita with a time trend (to capture catch-up effects).
 The fifth regression includes country fixed effects and the interaction of initial GDP per capita with a time trend.
-Finally, columns (4) to (6) again perform the replication exercise of those results on randomly selected subsamples of countries and periods.
+Finally, columns 4 to 6 again perform the replication exercise of those results on randomly selected subsamples of countries and periods.

 The regressions consistently display negative coefficients across the full period, suggesting that low top tax rates are detrimental to growth.
-The estimates however are not fully robust to the choice of time period, as seen in columns (2) to (6).
+The estimates however are not fully robust to the choice of time period, as seen in columns 2 to 6.
 Therefore, we can conservatively conclude that low top tax rates do not have any detectable positive impact on GDP per capita.
 Our preferred bottom row specification including the largest set of controls shows insignificant effects for all three periods.
-Given the magnitude of our estimate obtained using the largest number of control variables for the most recent period 1981-2010, increasing the retention rate by 100% (as done in the US for top incomes since 1981) would only increase GDP per capita by .8 percent.
-If we take $\pi = 10\%$, as in the previous sub-section, then $\beta = 0.008$ translates into a real supply side elasticity $e_1 = .08$.
-Given that the overall elasticity e is about 0.5, this implies that the compensation bargaining elasticity e_3 is larger than e_1 .42 Importantly and as mentioned above, as the top statutory rates in 1960s and 1970s sometimes applied to less than the top 1% of incomes, the average marginal tax rate effectively faced by the top 1% was likely smaller than the statutory top rate.
+Given the magnitude of our estimate obtained using the largest number of control variables for the most recent period 1981-2010, increasing the retention rate by 100 percent (as done in the United States for top incomes since 1981) would only increase GDP per capita by 0.8 percent.
+If we take $\pi = 10$ percent, as in the previous subsection, then $\beta = 0.008$ translates into a real supply-side elasticity $e_1 = 0.08$.
+Given that the overall elasticity e is about 0.5, this implies that the compensation-bargaining elasticity e_3 is larger than e_1 .42 Importantly and as mentioned above, as the top statutory rates in 1960s and 1970s sometimes applied to less than the top 1 percent of incomes, the average marginal tax rate effectively faced by the top 1 percent was likely smaller than the statutory top rate.
 This means that we should scale up our elasticity estimate e and the growth effect β by the same factor $\log(1 - \text{Actual MTR})/\log(1 - \text{Top MTR})$.
 Hence, this does not affect the ratio of the two estimates.
-All this tends to imply that e_1 is at most 40% of the total elasticity.
+All this tends to imply that e_1 is at most 40 percent of the total elasticity.
 Note that the standard error around this estimate is large as the growth regressions are not precisely estimated.